sebagruia/React-SmartBrain/README.md

 To be able to use the App you have to register.
 After you are registered you are redirected to the main page where you can paste the link to the picture you want to be analyzed.
 The App supports only pictures in JPEG, PNG, TIFF, BMP, GIF, WEBP format.

+## Instalation
+You can start the App by cloning it to your computer, in this case use the commands below to start the app, or you can use the link to the GitHub Pages provided at the beginning of this Readme.

 ## Available Scripts